Vyral/scott-kato-recruiting/_posts/2020-10-19-will-your-blueprints-for-2021-be-ready-in-time.md

 No matter how you structure it, **your planning session needs to be a priority**.
 Here’s a pro tip for you: Train yourself to see November 1 as the new January 1.
 That way, you’ll hit the phones and your lead generation activities hard come November 1 to pack your pipeline with plenty of opportunities so you hit the ground running when the calendar turns over for real.

 Hopefully, this provided you with some Q4 inspiration.
 If there’s a topic that you’d like me to cover in a video, please let me know.
-If you’d like to attend any of our Zoom meetings or weekly masterminds, please visit my event page to register.
+If you’d like to attend any of our Zoom meetings or weekly masterminds, please <u><a target="_blank" rel="noopener" href="https://coachkato.com/events/">visit my event page</a></u> to register.
 See you next time\!

 {% include full-post-cta.html %}